osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/PI Adapter for Modbus TCP data selection configuration.md

 | Name          | Value Type | Register Type | Meaning | Output Type | Interface data type code |
 |---------------|------------|---------------|---------|-------------|--------------------------|
 | StringByteSwap    | `String`      | `16-`/`32-bit` | 2001 will a 1-character string, 2002 will read a 2-character string, 2003 will read a 3-character string and so on.
 Bytes [BA] are interpreted as "AB". | `String` | 101 to 199|

+<sup>1</sup> For more information about Modbus TCP registers, see [How is data stored in Standard Modbus? (https://www.se.com/us/en/faqs/FA168406/)](https://www.se.com/us/en/faqs/FA168406/)

+<sup>2</sup> Bytes are read in reverse order.

 ## Modbus TCP data selection examples